archiver-appliance/epicsarchiverap/docs/docs/source/developer/details.md

 key/value store).

     :::{note}
-    By default, the PlainPBStoragePlugin maps PV names to keys using a simple algorithm that relies on the presence of a good PV naming convention.
+    By default, the PlainStoragePlugin maps PV names to keys using a simple algorithm that relies on the presence of a good PV naming convention.
 To use your own mapping scheme, see the [Key Mapping](../sysadmin/customization#key_mapping) section in the customization guide.